Extreme TeV BL Lacs: a self-consistent stochastic acceleration model: The model

 The wavenumber diffusion coefficient depends on which scenario we are considering.
 Since we suppose that the jet magnetization is weak and the turbulence is strong, the Kolmogorov phenomenology must be applied \citep{zhou_matthaeus, miller_roberts}, which implies:

-The damping time, instead, can be calculated from the acceleration term in equation \eqref{eq:fp_part}, requiring energy conservation.
+The damping time, instead, can be calculated from the acceleration term in equation \eqref{eq:fp_part}, requiring energy conservation (for further details see \citealt{miller_roberts, kakuwa}).
 In fact the energy required to accelerate and diffuse the electrons in the momentum space cannot be assumed infinite, since in the considered scenario the jet magnetization is weak and then the turbulence is extremely damped:

 where $\gamma_\text{res}$ is the resonant Lorentz factor, defined by $k = 2 \pi/r_g(\gamma_\text{res})$.
 In fact an Alfvén wave with a fixed wavenumber can interact only with electrons whose Larmor radius is greater than its wavelength.